-Allan Timmermann will give the Tinbergen Institute Econometrics lectures 2016.
+Allan Timmermann gave the Tinbergen Institute Econometrics lectures 2016.

 Topic of lecture

 Recent years have seen extensive developments in the way information (sometimes from large data sets) is being used to generate economic forecasts and how such forecasts are evaluated.
 The lectures will provide a survey of recent methods for forecasting financial and economic time series, covering topics such as model selection, forecast combination, forecasting under model instability, forecasting and data mining, forecast evaluation techniques and methods for comparing forecasting performance across different models.
 Throughout the lectures, the techniques will be illustrated through applications to forecasting stock market returns and other economic variables and to evaluating fund manager performance.